KjeldSchmidt/nfc-vinyl-record-player/README.md

 Contains a prototype 3D-printable basic case for the electronic components.
 Not terribly pretty, but it hides the electronics well enough.

+## I want to improve this

+There are some improvements left to do in the current version.
+If the tag is placed in an awkward position, the music will start over and over again.
+There is currently no support for shuffling music, changing volume, pausing the music or skipping songs.
+If you implement any of these fixes or features, feel free to send me a pull request.

+## I have a question

+Please ask me anything you want to know, including request for help building this, via github or [e-mail](contact@kjeld-schmidt.com].